Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation

 \section{Method}

-In this section, we first formally define the heterogeneous collaborative filtering problem.
+In this part, we begin with formalizing the heterogeneous collaborative filtering problem.
 Second, we revise the existing non-sampling training strategies.
 Third, we elaborate on our CHCF to learn a specific CF model.
 Lastly, we provide some theoretical analysis of our proposed framework.